 Maintenance it is advised to look over your motor before going out on the water.
 This will ensure everything is running efficiently and all fluid levels are topped off.

 Personal Items this can include hats, sunscreen, and any other items you may require while out on the water.

 Food and Water it is advised to have enough food and water for everyone on board, and also enough in case the boat fails and you need to wait for assistance to arrive.

-At Gordon & Doner, our personal injury attorneys believe that if you or a family member has been injured due to the negligent actions of another individual, the victim may be entitled to compensation for their losses and damages.
-To learn more about how our attorneys can help you in your situation, contact us at 1 (855) 722-2552 today or complete the Free Case Review form on this page.
+At Gordon & Partners, our personal injury attorneys believe that if you or a family member has been injured due to the negligent actions of another individual, the victim may be entitled to compensation for their losses and damages.
+To learn more about how our experienced West Palm Beach personal injury attorneys can help you in your situation, contact us at 1 (855) 722-2552 today or complete the Free Case Review form on this page.